Ludricio/EzMap/.github/ISSUE_TEMPLATE/proposal.md

 ---
 name: Proposal
-about: Describe this issue template's purpose here.
+about: For early-stage ideas, concepts, or discussions that might become features later.
-title: ''
+title: '[PROPOSAL]'
 labels: proposal
 assignees: ''